Back to Events

 Event Details

-The Triangle Apartment Association (TAA) Leadership Lyceum program identifies and develops admirable, highly motivated, and committed multifamily housing individuals for future volunteer leadership roles and opportunities with TAA.
+The Triangle Apartment Association (TAA) Leadership Lyceum program identifies and develops admirable, highly motivated, and committed individuals in multifamily housing for future volunteer leadership roles and opportunities within TAA.

-The Lyceum Program is a collaborative five-month program that will bring together professional candidates of varying backgrounds.
+The Lyceum Program is a collaborative, five-month program that will bring together professional candidates from diverse backgrounds.
 Together, these candidates will learn the qualities of an effective leader, analyze individual leadership roles, and develop personal leadership styles, skills, and the confidence to grow as volunteer leaders within our industry and the association for future leadership roles.

 Who is Eligible to Participate?
 The TAA Leadership Lyceum program invites members who wish to develop their leadership skills and expand their involvement with the Apartment Association (TAA).
 There is a maximum of 36 candidates, 23 Owner/Operators, and 14 Vendor Partners (TAA Supplier Partners, two team members per company).